nitin42/animate-components/docs/faq.md

 </Entrance>
 ```

-### Transition support
+### Transitions support
 Handling transitions via `animate-components` is currently not supported.
+Hopefully in next release ?